sandyddeveloper/Python-Developer/CODINGS/QUESTIONS/basic.md

-Here are some very basic Python questions for beginners:
+hiHere are some very basic Python questions for beginners:

 ### Simple Print Statements:
 1. Write a Python program to print "Hello, World!".